Thirdmoon

 Thirdmoon are a melodic black metal and death metal band from Austria.

 Biography

-Founded by Wolfgang Rothbauer in 1994, it was a few years before their debut Grotesque Autumnal Weepings in 1997.
-Later, in 1998, they gained French guitarist Matias Larrede and in 1999 they signed with Napalm Records.
-With Napalm Records they released Aquis Submersus (1999) and Bloodforsaken (2000).
-Then they went on tour with Eisregen.
+Founded by Wolfgang Rothbauer in 1994, they released their debut, Grotesque Autumnal Weepings, in 1997.
+In 1998, they hired French guitarist Matias Larrede, and in 1999, they signed with Napalm Records.
+They released Aquis Submersus (1999) and Bloodforsaken (2000).
+They toured with Eisregen.

-In 2001 Thirdmoon split with Napalm Records and it was three years before their next release, Sworn Enemy: Heaven.
-In 2005 they toured with Grave and Disparaged.
-In April 2007 they signed a new deal with German-based label Maintain Records for their 5th album, which was released in autumn 2007.
+In 2001, Thirdmoon left Napalm Records.
+Three years later, they released Sworn Enemy: Heaven.
+In 2005, they toured with Grave and Disparaged.
+In April 2007, they signed with German-based label Maintain Records for their fifth album, released in autumn 2007.

-Their 6th studio album Terrarum Exuviae was released on December 1, 2018.
+Their sixth studio album, Terrarum Exuviae, was released on December 1, 2018.